Sometimes pound cake just sounds good.

-This recipe is delicious and tastes like the real deal.
-It's firm and substantial, yet it melts in your mouth.
+This Lightened Up Amaretto Pound Cake Recipe is delicious and tastes like the real deal.
+It’s firm and substantial, yet it melts in your mouth.
 I doubt anyone would be able to tell the difference.
-See if you can ;-) I promise that it tastes buttery and cakey.
+See if you can 😉 I promise that it tastes buttery and cakey.

-What do I like the best in this recipe?
+What do I like the best in this Lightened Up Amaretto Pound Cake Recipe?
 The amaretto and almond extract.
-It adds such a good flavor!
-Guess what - I have two upcoming recipes that feature this cake as the base recipe.
+It adds such a good flavour!
+Guess what – I have two upcoming recipes that feature this cake as the base recipe.
 So think about whipping some up!

 1/3 c. coconut oil, softened

 6 oz. almond yogurt, or other non-dairy yogurt

 2 c. organic whole wheat pastry flour, or organic white flour

 1/4 c. water